KornelWitkowski/Voice-analyzer/README.md

 # Voice-analyzer
-The app process voice recorded with a microphone in real-time.
+The app processes voice recorded with a microphone in the real-time.
 It draws oscyllograms, spectrograms and allows signal filtering with the FIR filters.

 Recorded whistling